jerryhgladinet/docs/host_centrestack/source/chapter02.rst

 ------------------------------

 **Default branding is applied this way:**
-Click the hamburger menu on the Tenant then choose *"Apply Partner Branding Settings"*
+Click the hamburger menu on the Tenant, then choose *"Apply Partner Branding Settings"*

 .. figure:: _static/image_s2_1_7.png
     :align: center